 The Hunterdon County Rockafellars descend from Goddard Rockenfeller, born about 1590 in the vicinity of Neuwied, in the Palatine region of Germany.
 That is fortunate, because it means that the family came to the attention of Henry Z. Jones who has written extensively on the immigrants from that region.4 From him we learn that the family lived in the village of Rockenfeld—hence the name Rockafellar.

 Goddard Rockafellar had at least two sons, Johannes and Johan Wilhelm.
 One of the most confusing things about researching German ancestors is the naming system.
-It was a common practice to name male children Johann or Johannes, but to give them a second name, which would the one they were known by.
+It was a common practice to name male children Johann or Johannes, but to give them a second name, which would be the one they were known by.
 Thus, Johannes kept that name, but the second son was known as Wilhelm.

 It is son Johannes, born 1634 in Rockenfeld, that we are concerned with.
 He married Elisabetha Margaretha Remagen, and died in Germany on August 12, 1684.
 Their son Johann Peter Rockafellar, otherwise known as Peter or Pieter, born 1682 in Segendorf, Germany, made the trip to America about 1723.
 But before that happened, around 1707 he married a woman named Anna Maria Remagen (possibly a relative of his mother?), and had six children: Johann Wilhelm, who died an infant, Johann Peter, Catharine, Anna Christine, Johannes, and Maria Eva (note the several Johann’s).